jrsawvel/jrsawvel.github.io/_posts/2016-09-10-experience.md

 * Droplet hosting at Digital Ocean
 * Amazon Web Services: Route 53, EC2, and CloudFront
 * Jekyll with GitHub Pages
-* using SSL for one site
+* StartSSl and Let's Encrypt